darmuh/OpenLib/OpenLib/Wiki/CoreMethods/AddingThings - Copy.md

 # OpenLib Documentation (WIP)
 The below documentation has been created to assist other mod developers who may consider using OpenLib's features within their projects.

-## Create a simple Terminal Command - AddBasicCommand method (without additional logic)
- Below is the simplest way to create a new terminal command:
+***
+## CoreMethods.AddingThings

+### AddBasicCommand
 - `AddBasicCommand(string nodeName, string keyWord, string displayText, bool isVerb, bool clearText, string category = "", string keywordDescription = "")`
+- This is probably the simplest way to add a terminal command without any additional logic
 - The return type for this method is **void**
 - string nodeName = The name assigned to your TerminalNode element
 - string keyWord = The keyword used in the terminal to display your command.